Holidays and tours by rail

 This former textile town boasts a fine opera house – the Teatr Wielki – and the former textile factories have been converted into a massive shopping centre, with the central square transformed into a beach, complete with deckchairs!

-Click on the image for full details and itinerary, but please note that some changes are likely when this tour is available for reservation (August 2018) due to major alterations in the Winter 2018/2019 European timetable.
+Click on this link for full details and itinerary, but please note that some changes are possible when this tour is available for reservation (August 2018) due to major alterations in the Winter 2018/2019 European timetable.

 Paris & Venice Opera Tour – January/February 2019